 Saeko nodded, stuffing her phone into ki space.
 “Koneko and Kiba are on the way.
 But unfortunately they are not in contact with the two exorcists, who unfortunately again did not leave any forwarding address or phone.”

 Ranma shrugged.
-“This is probably what they were here for, but is so, they snooze they lose.
+“This is probably what they were here for, but if so, they snooze they lose.
 We have the drop on them right now, and from what I was able to sense from my brief pulse, I think this group is going to move on soon if we don't move on them quick.”

 With that, and despite Rika and Tajima being policemen, he took charge.
 “I’m going to head in and take those guards out.
 When Koneko and Kiba arrive or don’t we’re going to move on them the next few minutes.”

-Without another word Ranma returned to the position where he had been able to spot the two guards.
+Without another word, Ranma returned to the position where he had been able to spot the two guards.
 He waited there for a few minutes, then, as the one guard nearest him turned his attention away, Ranma moved quickly.
 A quick chop to the neck, and the man was out, with Ranma dragging him back into hiding quickly.
 Before the second guard could realize what had happened, Ranma was in his face, hand clamping over his mouth and a hard blow to the chest knocking him out with ease.

 Ranma searched their bodies, finding no ID but a few weapons like the exorcists he had seen during the incident with Raynare and her attempt to take attention away from her attack on Issei.
 He palmed one of the daggers, took the guns figuring the police could use them, and then put the two bodies up in a corner of the apparent dance studio’s rooftop, making it seem as if they were leaning over the side looking at something on the street.
-He even put a cigarette from a packet he’d found in one of the guard’s pockets into one man’s hand to try and add a bit more to the image.
+He even put a cigarette from a packet he’d found in one of the guard’s pockets into one man’s hand to try to add a bit more to the image.
 It wasn’t perfect, but it would make anyone who saw them hesitate, wondering what they were actually seeing, and Ranma could do a lot with that hesitation.

-Turning to return to the others he paused and blinked at the sight of Gabriel standing watching him and the studio like a hawk from a deep shadow of a slightly taller building to one side.
+Turning to return to the others, he paused and blinked at the sight of Gabriel standing watching him and the studio like a hawk from a deep shadow of a slightly taller building to one side.
 Waving lightly, he got her attention then motioned her to follow him.
 She quickly caught up to him, moving even faster over the rooftops than Ranma could, which he noted absentmindedly as he asked, “So, what brought ya to this neck of the woods?
 Were ya following that trail you told us all about?”

 “Something of that nature.
 I had spotted a person of interest earlier today, and then trailed him via a small tracking spell to this place.”
 Gabriel said with a smile.
 “But why are you here Ranma?”